 All books must be properly covered.
 Contact paper is NOT to be used to cover any books obtained under N.Y.S.
 Textbook Loan.
+However, all consumable books need to be covered with contact paper.
 These books are stamped on the inside front cover.
 Each child is responsible for keeping his/her books in good condition.
-Books that are lost or defaced become the liability of the student and his/her parents/guardians.
-If a book is lost or defaced, the school will bill the parents/guardians for the cost.
+Books that are lost or defaced become the liability of the student and his/her parent/guardian.
+If a book is lost or defaced, the school will bill the parent/guardian for the cost.